-Assumed Name/Address - Any individual knowingly participating in an Intramural Sport under an assumed name or address shall be banned from that specific sport for the remainder of the season.
-The team will forfeit all games for which he/she participated in with said team.
+Assumed Name/Address - Any individual knowingly participating in an Intramural Sport under somone else's name/ID, the team will forfeit all games for which he/she participated in and their season will be over.

 Roster Additions - Teams may make additions to their roster up until the last game of the regular season.

 Professionalism - Absolutely no jewelry may be worn during Intramural Competition.
 Players may not tape the jewelry to their body.
 Equipment that could cut or cause an abrasion to another player is prohibited, without respect to whether or not the equipment is hard.
 Excessively long fingernails are not permitted.
 Failure to remove jewelry or equipment could result in ejection from the contest.

 - There shall be no protests allowed on judgment calls.

 - All protests must be on rule interpretations and must deal directly with the score.